AdobeDocs/experience-platform.en/help/sources/connectors/advertising/pinterest-ads.md

 | **HOUR** | The data metrics are broken down on an hourly basis. |
 | **WEEKLY** | The data metrics are broken down on a weekly basis. |
 | **MONTHLY** | The data metrics are broken down on a monthly basis. |

-Based on this [!DNL Pinterest], the granularity for [!DNL Pinterest Ads] source is internally configured as **DAY**, this means the data retrieved will be aggregated on a daily basis.
-For example, using impressions recorded as a metric, because the granularity is configured as a day, you could get `xx` impressions on `day 1`, `yy` impressions on `day 2` and similar.
+For Platform, the [!DNL Pinterest Ads] source is internally configured to `Day`, which means data will be aggregated on a daily basis.
+For example, using `impressions recorded` as a metric, since the granularity is configured as a `DAY`, you would get `xx` impressions on `day 1`, `yy` impressions on `day 2` and so on.

 >[!IMPORTANT]
 >